Coronavirus and Travel in the United States Should I Travel Within the US?

 Cost/Completion: $12,892,088.57.
 Completion is expected in summer 2021.

-• One lane in either direction of Kanner Highway from Pratt Whitney Road to SW Jack James Drive will be closed intermittently daily, Sunday through Saturday, from 7 a.m. to 5 p.m. for paving.
+One lane in either direction of Kanner Highway from Pratt Whitney Road to SW Jack James Drive will be closed intermittently Tuesday through Friday from 7 a.m. to 7 p.m. for roadway work.
 For lane closures on Kanner Highway where there is only one existing lane in each direction, two-way traffic will be maintained by a flag crew.

-• One lane in either direction of Pratt Whitney Road at the Kanner Highway intersection will be closed intermittently daily, Sunday through Saturday, from 7 a.m. to 5 p.m. for paving.
+One lane in either direction of Pratt Whitney Road at the Kanner Highway intersection will be closed intermittently Tuesday through Friday from 7 a.m. to 7 p.m. for roadway work.
 Two-way traffic will be maintained by a flag crew.